craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

         a review
 ---

+I've collected some of my favorite non-fiction books.
+Most of these are popular science books that present some topic in a presentable way that make them ideal for casual reading.
+None of these books need note-taking, and none of them are meant to be definitive texts on any subject.
+Many of these I read in high school, and many of them were very influential to me personally.
+All of them are books that I've recommended to friends in the past - so consider this a thumbs-up for the entire list.

+If you do read any of these, drop me a note and let me know if you enjoyed them!
+You can find me on Twitter at <a href="https://twitter.com/There4Dev">@there4dev</a>

 ## Table of Contents
 <ul>
 {% for book in page.science %}
     <li><a href="#{{ book.title | slugify }}">{{ book.title }}</a></li>
 {% endfor %}
 </ul>
 <hr>

 ## Popular Science and Math Books